noelc-s/website/_posts/2020-03-22-MathTerms.md

 ### [Algebra over a Field (Algebra)](https://en.wikipedia.org/wiki/Algebra_over_a_field)
 A vector space equipped with a bilinear product.
 Thus, an algebra is an algebraic structure, which consists of a set, together with operations of multiplication, addition, and scalar multiplication by elements of the underlying field, and satisfies the axioms implied by "vector space" and "bilinear".

+### Lie Algebra
+A Lie Algebra is a vector space $\mathfrak{g}$ with a Lie bracket.
+Any Lie group gives ruse to a Lie algebra, which is its tangent space at the identity.

+### Lie Algebroid
+Lie algebroids serce the same role for Lie groupoids that Lie algebras serve for Lie groups.

+## Control Theory
+---
+### Zero Dynamics
+Informally, zero dynamics are the residual dynamics after the outputs of a system have been zeroed.

 ## Still Fuzzy On
 ---